ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 **Options**

-- `--name value`: New name of the IKE Policy.
-The maximum name length is 47 characters
+- `--name value`: New unique name of the IKE Policy.
+The maximum name length is 47 characters.
 - `--version value`: Version number of the IKE Policy.
-Valid values are 1, 2.
+Valid values are '2', '1'.
 - `--authentication value`: Authentication algorithm of the IKE Policy.
-Valid values are none, sha1, sha-256, sha-384.
+Valid values are 'sha-256', 'sha-384', 'sha1', 'none'.
 - `--encryption value`: Encryption algorithm of the IKE Policy.
-Valid values are 3des-cbc, aes-128-cbc, aes-128-gcm, aes-192-cbc, aes-256-cbc, aes-256-gcm, des-cbc.
-When using aes-128-gcm or aes-256-gcm authentication should be set to 'none'.
+Valid values are 'aes-256-cbc', 'aes-192-cbc', 'aes-128-cbc', 'aes-256-gcm', 'aes-128-gcm', '3des-cbc'.
+When using 'aes-128-gcm' or 'aes-256-gcm' authentication should be set to 'none'.
 - `--dhgroup value`: DH group number of the IKE Policy.
-Valid values are 1, 2, 5, 14, 19, 20, 24.
+Valid values are '2', '14', '19', '20', '24', '5', '1'.
 - `--presharedkey value`: Preshared key used in this VPN connection.
 The key length must be even.
 - `--key-lifetime value`: Key lifetime of the IKE policy in seconds.
 Valid range is 180 to 86400 seconds.
 - `--json`: Format output in JSON